David Cameron: Inheritance and family wealth

-In October 2010, David Cameron inherited £300,000 from his father's estate.
-Ian Cameron, who had worked as a stockbroker in the City of London, used multimillion-pound investment funds based in offshore tax havens, such as Jersey, Panama City, and Geneva, to increase the family wealth.
+In October 2010, Cameron inherited £300,000 from his father's estate.
+Ian Cameron, who had worked as a stockbroker in the City of London, used multimillion-pound investment funds based in offshore tax havens, such as Jersey, Panama City and Geneva, to increase the family wealth.
 In 1982, Ian Cameron created the Panamanian Blairmore Holdings, an offshore investment fund, valued at about $20 million in 1988, "not liable to taxation on its income or capital gains", which used bearer shares until 2006.

-In April 2016, following the Panama Papers financial documents leak, David Cameron faced calls to resign after it was revealed that he and his wife Samantha invested in Ian Cameron's offshore fund.
+In April 2016, following the Panama Papers financial documents leak, Cameron faced calls to resign, after it was revealed that he and his wife Samantha had invested in Ian Cameron's offshore fund.
 He owned £31,500 of shares in the fund and sold them for a profit of £19,000 shortly before becoming prime minister in 2010, which he paid full UK tax on.
-David Cameron argued that the fund was set up in Panama so that people who wanted to invest in dollar-denominated shares and companies could do so, and because full UK tax was paid on all profits he made there was no impropriety.
-A protest was held in London in April 2016 demanding Cameron's resignation.
+Cameron argued that the fund was set up in Panama so that people who wanted to invest in dollar-denominated shares and companies could do so, and because full UK tax was paid on all profits he made, there was no impropriety.
+A protest was held in London in April 2016, demanding Cameron's resignation.

-In 2009, the New Statesman estimated his wealth at £3.2 million, adding that Cameron is expected to inherit "million-pound legacies" from both sides of his family.
+In 2009 the New Statesman estimated his wealth at £3.2 million, adding that Cameron is expected to inherit "million-pound legacies" from both sides of his family.

 Leisure

 Before becoming prime minister, Cameron regularly used his bicycle to commute to work.
 In early 2006, he was photographed cycling to work, followed by his driver in a car carrying his belongings.
 His Conservative Party spokesperson subsequently said that this was a regular arrangement for Cameron at the time.

 Cameron is an occasional jogger and in 2009 raised funds for charities by taking part in the Oxford 5K and the Great Brook Run.

 Cameron supports Aston Villa.
-He is also a keen cricket fan and has appeared on Test Match Special.
+A member of MCC, he is also a keen cricket fan and has appeared on Test Match Special.

+A 2012 biography, Cameron: Practically a Conservative, stated that "If 'chillaxing' was an Olympic sport then David Cameron, would win a gold medal", citing Cameron's fondness for relaxing.
+The biography stated that Cameron's "ability to separate his private life from his professional life is seen as an asset by some friends, and by others as a sign of complacency in the midst of a double dip recession."

 Faith

 At a Q&A in August 2013, Cameron described himself as a practising Christian and an active member of the Church of England.
-On religious faith in general he said: "I do think that organised religion can get things wrong but the Church of England and the other churches do play a very important role in society."
+On religious faith in general, he said: "I do think that organised religion can get things wrong but the Church of England and the other churches do play a very important role in society."
 He said he considers the Bible "a sort of handy guide" on morality.
-He viewed Britain as a "Christian country" and aimed to put faith back into politics.
+He viewed Britain as a "Christian country", and aimed to put faith back into politics.